Hoverbear/rust-education-paper/paper.md

 }
 ```

 The only quality of the above code which may be at all suprising to programmers is the `!` at the end of the `println!()`.
-This notifys the programmer **explicitly** that they are using a macro.
+This notifies the programmer **explicitly** that they are using a macro.
 This is a consistent quality of Rust code throughout the language.

 > It is better to be explicit and promote understanding of what is occurring, than to expect the programmer to maintain all of this information in their head and engage in guesswork.